d-shap/imagemagick-gradle-plugin/README.md

 * `monochrome()`
 * `rotate(degrees)`

-In this case parameters are passed with leading `-` symbol, for example `magick -crop geometry -monochrome -rotate degrees`
+In this case parameters are passed with leading `-` character, for example `magick -crop geometry -monochrome -rotate degrees`

-Some parameters don't have a leading `-` symbol, for example `canvas:none`.
+Some parameters don't have a leading `-` character, for example `canvas:none`.
 In this case a closure should be passed to the function:
 ```
 canvas({